-A classic story: a developer fixed a couple of lines directly in catalog/controller/product/product.php, the store started working as it should, and everyone forgot about it.
-Six months later, an engine update or migration to another host, files get overwritten, and the fix disappears.
-Nobody remembers what exactly was changed because no trace was left.
-And sometimes it gets worse: dozens of fixes scattered throughout the catalog, and you can only tell the author's code from the system code by running a diff with a clean build.
+A classic story: a developer fixed a couple of lines directly in catalog/controller/product/product.php, the store started working properly, everyone forgot about it.
+Half a year later, an engine update or migration to another hosting server, files get overwritten, the fix disappears.
+No one remembers exactly what was changed, because no trace was left behind.
+And sometimes it's worse: dozens of fixes pile up, scattered throughout the entire catalog, and you can only distinguish the author's code from the system code by running a diff against a clean build.

-This is exactly what OCMOD saves you from.
-It's the standard modification system for OpenCart, built-in since version 2.0 (the ideological successor to vQmod, only without separate installation).
-The principle is simple: you describe the fix in an XML file according to the principle "find such a line, insert such code," and the engine applies it itself without touching the originals.
+That's exactly what OCMOD saves you from.
+It's the standard modification system for OpenCart, built in starting from version 2.0 (the ideological successor to vQmod, only without a separate installation).
+The concept is simple: you describe the fix in an XML file according to the principle "find such a line and insert such code," and the engine applies it itself without touching the originals.

 What happens under the hood

 OCMOD never edits system files.
-Instead, it takes the original, makes changes to its copy, and stores it in the modification cache: system/storage/modification/.
-When the site runs, the autoloader looks for the file there first, and only if the modified copy doesn't exist does it take the original.
+Instead, it takes the original, makes changes to its copy, and stores it in the modifications cache: system/storage/modification/.
+When the site runs, the autoloader first looks for the file there, and only if the modified copy doesn't exist—it takes the original.

-A working example: adding your own code to the home page.
+A working example: we add our code to the home page.

 <?xml version="1.0" encoding="utf-8"?>